 If you followed all of these super frugal tips would they make you a cheapskate?
 I don’t think so.

 It’s about making the choices that are right for you and your circumstances.
 If you need to stop living paycheck to paycheck then saving every penny will help.

-Personally I follow some of these methods but some I don’t.
-Not because I think they are cheap but because they don’t fit into my life right now.
+Personally some of these are ingrained frugal habits of mine and some aren’t.
+Not because I think they are cheap, but because they don’t fit into my life right now.

-If you are going to wear the badge of a super frugalista then wear it with pride!
+Always wear the badge of a super frugalista with pride!

 For more help in becoming the best frugal you, join the FREE frugal foundations email course

 Come and follow me on Pinterest for more money saving hints and frugal tips!